What are hairballs?

 - Add a teaspoon of canned or boiled pumpkin to the food.

-- Metamucil is a bulk-forming laxative which is prescribed as off-label.
+- Metamucil is a bulk-forming laxative that is prescribed as off-label.
 Add 1/2 teaspoon to water and mix in with the cat’s food.

 - A small amount of Vaseline (petroleum jelly) given to your cat can also help with the passage of hairballs.
 Add 1/2 tablespoon to your cat’s food (obviously canned food is required).
 If your cat refuses to eat the food, you can smear the same amount onto his paw.
 Be warned; this can be messy.
 If your cat is prone to hairballs, try adding Vaseline 2-3 times a week.
 An alternative to Vaseline is to add 1-2 teaspoons butter to the diet, at the same frequency.